NewDanishPhonetics/X-SAMPA-to-IPA/README.md

 # X-SAMPA-to-IPA
-Convert X-SAMPA to IPA with AutoHotkey
+Convert between X-SAMPA and IPA with AutoHotkey

 # How to